trustline-inc/probity/README.md

 ### Development

-Run a local [Flare](https://gitlab.com/flarenetwork/flare) node.

-Hardhat will use the account listed in `hardhat.config.ts` for the network.
-You'll want to make sure that account is funded first.

-You should run an initial transaction before deploying contracts:

-> You should also run this for the `internal` network
+To start a local network, use `yarn run node`.
+Alternatively, you can [run a local Flare network](https://gitlab.com/flarenetwork/flare).

+Using the `flare_local` network will require you to create an initial transaction first.
+You can do so like this:

 ```
 npm run createInitialTx <network>